Flåm Railway (Flåmsbana)

 Braking Technology

-Electric regenerative braking + pneumatic disc brakes on carriages; failsafe spring-applied parking brakes on steep gradients
+Electric regenerative braking + pneumatic disc brakes on carriages; failsafe spring-applied parking brakes on steep gradients; the El 18's rheostatic brake is the primary service brake downhill

 Route Engineering Challenges

-• 5.5% (1 in 18) gradient — one of the steepest standard-gauge adhesion railways in the world
+• 5.5% (1 in 18) sustained gradient — one of the steepest standard-gauge adhesion railways still in regular passenger service worldwide (comparable only to the Ecuador Tren Crucero, Swiss Brienz Rothorn Bahn and a handful of metre-gauge rack railways)

-• 863m elevation drop over 20.2 km requiring precise braking management
+• 863 m elevation drop over 20.2 km requiring precise braking management — the descent is hand-controlled on every eastbound service

-• Multiple tight curves (down to ~130m radius) requiring specialized bogie design
+• Multiple tight curves (down to ~130 m radius) requiring specialised El 18 bogie design and 40 km/h operational speed restriction

-• Winter ice and snow management on exposed sections above 800m elevation
+• Winter ice and snow management on exposed sections above 800 m elevation — snow sheds protect the line at the highest tunnel mouths

 Route Length